mrzool/letter-boilerplate/README.md

 2. Open `letter.md` and write your letter in markdown.
 3. Run `make` to compile the PDF.

-The template automatically includes `signature.pdf` after the letter's body as a final touch.
+If a file named `signature.pdf` is present in the directory, the boilerplate will automatically print it after the letter's body as a final touch.
 Follow [this method](http://tex.stackexchange.com/a/32940/82423) to import your own signature.

 **Note**: this template needs to be compiled with XeTeX.